Do you believe bigger is better?

 World Forestry Center

 Address: 4033 SW Canyon Rd, Portland, OR 97221

 Phone: (503) 228-1367

 Canada may be home to the world's largest log cabin now, but until 1964, it was located right here in the United States.
 The cabin, known here as the World Forestry Center, was the final building to survive from the 1905 Lewis and Clark Exposition in Portland, Oregon.
-The huge building measured a whopping 206x102 feet which is just shy of a half an acre in size.
+The huge building measured a whopping 206x102 feet which are just shy of half an acre in size.
 In order to construct the cabin, an entire million board feet of lumber was utilized.

-After the exposition, the city of Portland bought the structure, and for years it simply sat unused, and laid to waste.
+After the exposition, the city of Portland bought the structure, and for years it simply sat unused and laid to waste.
 By 1950, locals began to realize who irreplaceable the building was, and a collection was taken to restore it to its former beauty by the state's 1959 sesquicentennial celebration.

 But while this goal was accomplished, the cabin was unfortunately lost to a fire on August 17, 1964.
 The legacy lives on through the museum.